matyaszednicek/mern-bbox-annotations/README.md

 # MernBboxAnnotations

-This is a hobby app developed in one week just to showcase the type of code I write.
+> This is a simple annotation app developed in one week just for code showcase.

 <img src="./mern-bbox-annotations.gif" />

 ## Run Locally